LemmyNet/activitypub-federation-rust/README.md

 ## How to use

 To get started, have a look at the example.
+You can also find some [ActivityPub resources in the Lemmy documentation](https://join-lemmy.org/docs/en/contributing/resources.html#activitypub-resources).
 If anything is unclear, please open an issue for clarification.
-You can also look at [Lemmy code](https://github.com/LemmyNet/lemmy/tree/main/crates/apub) for a more advanced implementation.
+For a more advanced implementation, take a look at the [Lemmy federation code](https://github.com/LemmyNet/lemmy/tree/main/crates/apub).

 ## Roadmap